sfuhrm/benchmarksuite/README.md

 The warmup phase is to fill the cache lines and/or to give the JIT compiler of the JDK a little time to compile and optimize the code.

+### Suite versus benchmark

+A suite is a set of benchmarks that somehow belong to each other.
+An example would be a benchmark for reading files with 1k, 4k, 8k and 16k.
+Each size would be tested by a benchmark, and all benchmarks together are a suite.

 ## Usage

 Usage is thru the command line.